-from the few sound axioms and rules - which generally is much harder to achieve!
-It says that not only do these few axioms and rules describe the general laws of dynamical systems (soundness), but all general laws of dynamical systems are already described by them (completeness).
-This is what theorem 4 delivers: different relevant logics can be characterized by different classes of abstract relevant models which, by theorem 4, further correspond to different classes of dynamical systems.
+In logical terminology this means that the logic B+ is sound for dynamical systems.
+However, to fully understand the logic of dynamical systems, we also want a complete description of the sound argument patterns: that anything that is true about all dynamical systems also can be derived from the few sound axioms and rules-which generally is much harder to achieve!
+It says that these few axioms and rules not only describe the general laws of dynamical systems (soundness), but all general laws of dynamical systems are already described by them (completeness).
+This is what theorem 4 delivers: different relevant logics can be characterized by different classes of abstract relevant models which, by theorem 4, hence further correspond to different classes of dynamical systems.
 Concretely, for the example of B+, we have the following.

 Corollary 5.
-The logic of positive interactive topological systems is the positive basic relevant logic B+: for a set of formulae Σ and a formula φ , φ is derivable from Σ in the logic B+ if and only if, in any positive interactive topological system S, the formula φ is true at the observer state 0{S} whenever all formulae of Σ are true at 0{S}.
+The logic of positive interactive topological systems is the positive basic relevant logic B^+ : For a set of formulas Σ and a formula φ , we have that φ is derivable from Σ in the logic B^+ iff, in any positive interactive topological system S, the formula φ is true at the observer state 0_S whenever all formulas of Σ are true at 0_S .

-10. Stronger relevant logics
+10 Stronger relevant logics

 So we have delivered the two main contributions of this paper and thus established a bridge between dynamical systems and relevant logics.
 We did so for a broad class of dynamical systems and a broad class of relevant models.
 This was to include all potential systems and provide an applied semantics for all relevant models.
-The obvious next item on an agenda for future work is: how do interesting subclasses of systems correspond to stronger relevant logics?
+The obvious next item in an agenda for future work is: how do interesting subclasses of systems correspond to stronger relevant logics?

-Relevant logicians have come up with systems stronger than B, some of which have been applied for various purposes: for instance, to model common knowledge (Punčochář and Sedlár 2021) or justification (Standefer 2023), as underlying logics for non-classical formal theories of arithmetic (Meyer 1976), as formal semantics for languages expressing their own transparent truth predicates (Beall 2009), and as set theories with unrestricted comprehension principles (Routley 1979; Weber 2021).
+Relevant logicians have come up with systems stronger than B, some of which have been applied for various purposes: e.g., to model common knowledge (Punčochář and Sedlár 2021) or justification (Standefer forthcoming), as underlying logics for non-classical formal theories of arithmetic (R. K. Meyer 1976), formal semantics for languages expressing their own transparent truth predicates (Beall 2009), set theories with unrestricted comprehension principles (R. Routley 1979; Weber 2021).

 What we need is a correspondence theory.
-This is well known from modal logic (Blackburn, de Rijke and Venema 2001): one starts with the basic normal modal logic K, and shows that it is sound and complete with respect to Kripke models (W, R, i) which don't have any constraints on the binary accessibility relation R. Then one identifies constraints on R, such as reflexivity or transitivity.
-And one shows that these constraints correspond to formulae of the logic in the sense that they are valid on the so constrained class of models, for example, $\Box \varphi \rightarrow \varphi$ or $\Box \varphi \rightarrow \Box \Box \varphi$, respectively.
+This is well-known from modal logic (Blackburn, Rijke, and Venema 2001): one starts with the basic normal modal logic K, and shows that it is sound and complete with respect to Kripke models (W,R,i) which don't have any constraints on the binary accessibility relation R. Then one identifies constraints on R: e.g., reflexivity or transitivity.
+And one shows that these constraints correspond to formulas of the logic in the sense that they are valid on the so constrained class of models: e.g., $\Box \varphi \to \varphi$ or $\Box \varphi \to \Box \Box \varphi$, respectively.
 This helps to find and illuminate the intended applied interpretation of the logical operators by relating structural to logical intuitions.
-Now a correspondence theory for relevant logic also has been developed (Priest and Sylvan 1992; Restall 1993; 2000, \$11.5).

-In the remainder of this section, we start to investigate the logic of subclasses of dynamical systems.
+Now a correspondence theory for relevant logic also has been developed (Priest and Sylvan 1992; Restall 1993, 2000, sec.
+11.5).
+In the remainder of this section, we start to thus investigate the logic of subclasses of dynamical systems.

-In relevant correspondence theory, one gets relevant logics stronger than B by imposing constraints on the ternary R, which then validate more principles than those of B. However, the constraints are often more cumbersome than in modal logic, and they may involve the Routley star or the hereditary ordering \leq .
-Examples from the literature (taken from Priest 2008, ch.
-10, notation adjusted) include:
+In relevant correspondence theory, one gets relevant logics stronger than B by imposing constraints on the ternary R, which then validate more principles than those of B. However, the constraints are often more cumbersome than in modal logic, and they may involve the Routley star and/or the hereditary ordering \leq .
+Examples from the literature (taken from Priest (2008, ch.
+10), notation adjusted) include: